awalvie/lyceum/index/creative/writing/On_Personal_Productivity.md

 ---
-title: On personal productivity and organization
+title: "On personal productivity"
-subtitle: thoughts and experiences with personal organization
+subtitle: "Paper to-do list ftw"
 created: 2021-05-03
 ---

+# On personal productivity

 I've been experimenting with various methods of personal organization for a while.
 I remember starting out with [Bullet